 Ann was born and lived in Baltimore, Maryland until moving to Cape Cod in 1991.
 She graduated from George Washington University and New England School of Law and began working as a social worker and a court advocate for adolescent foster children.
 Later, as an attorney, Ann practiced at a small firm in Harwich until becoming a legislative aide to Senator Henri Rauschenbach and then a town councilor in 2003.
-Ann is retired as an attorney and is a member of Hyannis Rotary, the Cape Cod Hospital Auxiliary Board, Episcopal Woman of St. Mary’s Church Board (past president) and various boards and committees in her capacity as town councilor.
+Ann is retired as an attorney and is a member of Hyannis Rotary, the Cape Cod Hospital Auxiliary Board, Episcopal Woman of St. Mary’s Church Board (past president) and a former town councilor in Barnstable.
 She enjoys swimming, boating, traveling, reading, writing and photography.

 Executive Director: Roberta Miller

-Roberta had a 23 year career in education as a media specialist, information technology expert and an Adjunct Professor at Framingham State College teaching technology courses for Educators in the MEd program.
+Roberta is a graduate of the University of MA, Amherst and has a Masters in Education and had a 23 year career in education as a media specialist, information technology expert and an Adjunct Professor at Framingham State College teaching technology courses for Educators in the MEd program.
 While Roberta spent part of her childhood on Cape Cod, she and her husband David moved here full time in 2004 and she quickly became active in the Cape Cod Art Center.
 She first joined the Board in 2005, served as our president and then volunteered as our full time, unpaid Executive Director.
 Roberta is an accomplished photographer and is very active in the Barnstable community.
-She is a member of the Board of Barnstable Village Association, a member of Barnstable Village Long Range planning Committee, a member of Cape Creative Committee and a partner in the Hyannis Cultural District.
+She is the Chair of the Barnstable Village Cultural District and a partner in the Hyannis Cultural District.